 The standard for judging whether a professional’s behaviour is reasonable will be the standard of care one would expect from a competent practitioner in the same profession.
 Where a professional has departed from the reasonably acceptable standard, they are likely to have acted negligently.

-Professionals and their insurers will use highly experienced solicitors and barristers to defend your claim, so it is essential that you can match that experience.
+Professionals and their insurers will use highly experienced solicitors and barristers to defend your claim, so it is essential that you can match that experience with your own experienced professional negligence solicitors.

 Have I Got A Professional Negligence Claim?